-Counties are also provided an annual Direct Grant to manage waste tires.
+Counties are provided an annual Direct Grant to manage waste tires.
 This grant pays for transportation and recycling or disposal.
 The EEC increased the annual direct tire grant amount to counties from \$3,000 to \$4,000 in 2015.
-See Appendix A for details on the most recent cycle of Direct Tire Grants.
+The EEC awarded \$416,000 to 104 counties in 2022 Direct Tire Grants.
+Counties returned \$153,212.01 of unspent state grant funds but spent \$143,378.95 of their own money toward waste tire remediation.
+This totals \$406,166.95 of both state and county funding to dispose or recycle 176,633 PTEs for an average cost of \$2.30 per PTE.3 See Appendix A for details on the most recent cycle of Direct Tire Grants.

-The CR/TDP Grant funds the purchases of tire-derived materials or products for landscaping projects, pour-in-place playgrounds, walking trails, horse trailer or stall mats, tree wells, and other products utilizing recycled Kentucky tires.
+The crumb rubber/tire-derived products (CR/TDP) Grant funds the purchase of tire-derived materials or products for landscaping projects, pour-in-place playgrounds, walking trails, horse trailer or stall mats, tree wells, and other products utilizing recycled Kentucky tires.
+Since 2004, the commonwealth has awarded 665 grants totaling close to \$10.45 million, primarily to schools and municipalities, for projects using crumb rubber or other tire-derived products.
 See Appendix B for details on the most recent cycle of CR/TDP Grants.

-RMA Grants pay for the application of RMA, requiring counties to fund the installation of an equivalent area of standard asphalt on a similar road.
+The rubber-modified asphalt (RMA) Grants pay for the application of RMA, and requires counties to fund the installation of an equivalent area of standard asphalt on a similar road.
 The performances of the standard and RMA paving are monitored and compared over a five-year period.
 The purpose of this grant is to encourage recycling of Kentucky tires, demonstrate the benefits of RMA, collect performance data for the different types of asphalt, and create opportunities for county governments and paving contractors to gain experience working with RMA.
+Since the RMA grants were initiated, the WTTF has funded 38 different road projects reimbursing \$3,174,890 to counties for RMA paving.
+In 2022, \$443,363 was paid to reimburse four grant projects, which expended approximately 2,800 tires.
+This grant is expected to continue in 2023, and could possibly be expanded to include additional pavement processes, contingent on sufficient funding.
+Appendix C includes grant recipient information.